Diana joins our Family & Divorce team as a pupil under the supervision of Julia Belyavin.

 - BPTC Advocacy Scholarship – BPP University (Bristol)

 Diana is fluent in Spanish.
 She is a keen musician, and plays piano and guitar.
-She is a classically trained pianist, having competed and performed in venues such as the Queen Elizabeth Hall (in the South Bank) and the Barbican Centre with the LSSO (London Schools Symphony Orchestra).
+She is a classically trained pianist, having competed and performed in venues such as the Queen Elizabeth Hall and the Barbican Centre.
 She has also won an award for her compositions as a singer-songwriter on guitar.
 Pre-Covid she enjoyed performing at open-mics around Bristol.